awaters1/awaters1.github.io/_posts/2016-11-11-My-definition-of-Big-Data.md

 It took a little while for me to become used to Big Data.
 I took some classes on Coursera, which was great by the way, they gave a good introduction.
-I worked with large datasets at work, or so I thought, I learned new technologies like Apache Spark and MapReduce methodologies.
+I worked with large data sets at work, or so I thought, I learned new technologies like Apache Spark and MapReduce methodologies.
 I even worked with some Facebook data that was ingested through AWS Lambda but none